Space competition: X PRIZE

 The Ansari X PRIZE was a space competition in which the X PRIZE Foundation offered a US$10,000,000 prize for the first non-government organization to launch a reusable human spacecraft into space twice within two weeks.
 It was modeled after early 20th-century aviation prizes, and aimed to spur development of low-cost spaceflight.
 The prize was won on October 4, 2004, the 47th anniversary of the Sputnik 1 launch, by the Tier One project designed by Burt Rutan and financed by Microsoft co-founder Paul Allen, using the experimental spaceplane SpaceShipOne. $10 million was awarded to the winner, but more than $100 million was invested in new technologies in pursuit of the prize.

 Google Lunar X Prize

 Google Lunar X Prize calls for teams to compete in successfully launching, landing, and operating a rover on the lunar surface.
-The prize awards US$20 million to the first team to land a rover on the moon that successfully roves more than 500 meters and transmits back high definition images and video.
-There is a $5 million second prize, as well as $5 million in potential bonus prizes for extra features such as roving long distances (greater than 5,000 meters), capturing images of man made objects on the moon, detecting ice on one of the Moon's craters, or surviving a lunar night.
+The prize awards US$20 million to the first team to land a rover on the Moon that successfully roves more than 500 meters and transmits back high-definition images and video.
+There is a $5 million second prize, as well as $5 million in potential bonus prizes for extra features such as roving long distances (greater than 5,000 meters), capturing images of manmade objects on the Moon, detecting ice on one of the Moon's craters, or surviving a lunar night.
 The X Prize offers the first prize until December 31, 2012, thereafter it offers $15 million until December 31, 2014.